 We know how to use conventional sources of energy, as it is with us for centuries now.
 Unlike new renewable energy source technology, you don’t have to learn to use them in the right way.
 Consider fuel woods, they come from natural forests and plantations.
 And, they are used by people in rural areas in their daily life for various purposes.
 One such purpose is cooking.
 Its easy accessibility makes it a well-known source of energy.
 Most of the nations are dependent on it to fulfill their power requirements.

-We have the conventional sources of energy available with us in abundance.
+We have the conventional sources of energy available to us in abundance.
 So, it is easily available throughout the year.
 If you look at renewable sources of energy, you will realize that they are dependent.
-Consider solar energy, it is dependent on the sun, and wind energy is dependent on the wind.
+Consider solar energy, it is dependent on the sun, and wind energy is dependent on the wind (advantages and disadvantages of wind energy).
 There is no such dependence when it comes to conventional sources of energy.
 You can make use of them throughout the year.
 Additionally, it is easy to transport them and their presence in fair quantity makes things simpler.

 Since conventional sources of energy are found across the globe, they can be moved conveniently across the borders.
 Furthermore, they are quite simple to use.
 Some people find it difficult to use new machines or other sources of energy, so they stick to using traditional sources that are conventional sources of energy.
 In addition to usage, these sources are quite easy to store, making them a favorable option among the masses.
 People living in areas where it is difficult to make renewable sources of energy available can use conventional sources of energy easily.